Chief Executive

 Executive Director Aboriginal and Torres Strait Islander Health

-Maria Dorante was permanently appointed to the Executive Director of Aboriginal and Torres Strait Islander Health position in October 2022 after acting in the role since April 2022.
+Simone Lukies was permanently appointed in the Executive Director of Aboriginal and Torres Strait Islander Health position in December 2023.